mingyang5/mingyang5.github.io/index.md

 ## About Me

 Greetings!
-I am a senior student majoring in Computer Science at [Zhejiang University of Science and Technology (ZUST)](https://www.zust.edu.cn/).
+I am a senior student majoring in CS at [Zhejiang University of Science and Technology (ZUST)](https://www.zust.edu.cn/).
+At present, I am conducting research as an undergraduate researcher under the guidance of **[Dr. Caie Xu](https://dblp.org/pid/210/3757.html)** at ZUST and **[Prof. Honghua Gan](https://person.zju.edu.cn/0001013)** at Zhejiang University.

-At present, I am conducting research as an undergraduate researcher under the guidance of [Dr. Caie Xu](https://dblp.org/pid/210/3757.html) at ZUST.
+Inspired by "change is the only constant in future societies" and "disruptive technologies are advancing rapidly," I am exploring **interdisciplinary collaboration** and fostering **multifaceted innovative capabilities** as solutions to tackle the challenges of dynamic and ever-evolving societies.

 Here is more information about the project on [Notion](https://mingyangwu.notion.site/mingyangwu/Mingyang-Wu-ef040699379a4eba875f5e1d72deb2ce).